GATB/simka/README.md

 The input file (-in) lists the datasets.
 These datasets can be in fasta, fastq and in gzip compressed format (.gz).

-One sample per line with the following syntax (you can put any number of spaces between syntax):
+One dataset per line with the following syntax (you can put any number of spaces and/or tabs between syntax):

     ID1: filename.fasta
     ID2: filename.fasta
     ID3: filename.fasta

 The dataset ID in the name that will appear in the headers of the distance matrices.

+You can find a simka input file in example directory: ./example/data/simka_input.txt

 If a given datset has been splitted in several parts, Simka can automatically concatenate them.